The Three Graces 💚 Palermo

 Dr. Kent’s second lecture was called “Operation Warka Vase: The Bush Years.”
 He started the lecture by projecting onto the screen a photo of the first sculpted narrative work of art in world history.

 He commented: “The Warka Vase is a gorgeous light brown alabaster.
 It is carved in bas-relief and dates to the 4th millennium BC.
 Its lustrous, honey-coloured surface skillfully depicts civilizational layers of complexity.
-At the bottom we have vegetation and cultivation.
-Above that we have domesticated animals.
+At the top we have a procession scene leading to the gates of Ishtar in the great city of Uruk.
+Below that we have domesticated animals.
 Next, manual labour.
-Finally, at the top we have the wider scene of a procession leading to the gates of Ishtar in the great city of Uruk.”
+At the bottom, vegetation and cultivation.
+The vase predates the founding of Siracusa by about 2500 years.”

-After a pause he concluded, “The vase was brought back to the museum in a red Toyota, wrapped in a blanket, smashed into twenty pieces.”
+After a pause Tarnar concluded, “The vase was brought back to the museum in a red Toyota, wrapped in a blanket, smashed into twenty pieces.”

 💚